danman01/ebook-book-template/chapter06-streaming.md

 ## Current Limitations

-Two of the biggest complaints about running Spark Streaming in production are backpressure and dynamic scaling.
+Two of the biggest complaints about running Spark Streaming in production are back pressure and out-of-order data.

-Back pressure occurs when the volume of events coming across a stream is more than a stream processing can handle.
-There are changes that will show up in version 1.5 of Spark to enable more dynamic ingestion rate capabilities.
+Back pressure occurs when the volume of events coming across a stream is more than the stream processing engine can handle.
+There are changes that will show up in version 1.5 of Spark to enable more dynamic ingestion rate capabilities to make back pressure be less of an issue.

-Dynamic scaling is important in long running streaming applications.
-Sometimes scaling the ingestion rate isn't enough, like when there is a need to add more more compute to the cluster to enable processing the data.
-Spark Streaming is already architected in such a way that it supports processing small units of work which are well distributed.
-It is not currently considered easy to scale up and down.
-Because this is such an important thing, it is expected that more will be done to
+More work is being performed to enable user-defined time extraction functions.
+This will enable developers to check event time against events already processed.
+Work in this area is expected in a future release of Spark.